raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 ### Hardware

 + A Raspberry Pi Pico with soldered headers
-+ A computer that can run the Thonny IDE and program a Raspberry Pi Pico.
++ A computer that can run the Thonny IDE and program a Raspberry Pi Pico
 + A micro USB cable
-+ Optionally, a selection of electronics components such as: a button, an LED with appropriate resistor and a potentiometer.
++ Optional: A selection of electronics components, such as a button, an LED with appropriate resistor, and a potentiometer
-+ Optionally, a breadboard and M-F jumper leads for connecting additional components.
++ Optional: A breadboard and M-F jumper leads for connecting additional components
-+ Optionally, an external 5V micro-USB power source
++ Optional: An external 5V micro-USB power source

 ### Software